7 Fascinating Facts About Blood

 5. A healthy red blood cell lasts for roughly 120 days.

 Red blood cells contain an important protein called hemoglobin that delivers oxygen to all the other cells in our bodies.
 It also carries carbon dioxide from those cells back to the lungs.

 Red blood cells are produced in bone marrow, but not everyone produces healthy ones.
 People with sickle cell anemia, a hereditary condition, develop malformed red blood cells that get stuck in blood vessels.
-These blood cells last about 10 to 20 days, which leads to a chronic shortage of red blood cells, often causing to pain, infection, and organ damage.
+These blood cells last about 10 to 20 days, which leads to a chronic shortage of red blood cells, often causing pain, infection, and organ damage.

 6. Blood might play a role in treating Alzheimer’s disease.

-In 2014, research led by Stanford University scientists found that injecting the plasma of young mice into older mice improved memory and learning.
+Research led by Stanford University scientists found that injecting the plasma of young mice into older mice improved memory and learning.
 Their findings follow years of experiments in which scientists surgically joined the circulatory systems of old and young mice to test whether young blood could reverse signs of aging.
 Those results showed rejuvenating effects of a particular blood protein on the organs of older mice.